Frequently Asked Eligibility and Rental Questions for Rossland Yards

 - Requesting your consent for completion of a Credit Check;

 A. The LCAHS will consider applications from households with pre-existing pets (one dog or one cat, maximum weight of 9 kilos).
 No new pets are allowed.
 Certified guide dogs or service animals are permitted.
 A pet security deposit will be required.

 24. Q. Can I smoke in my unit?

 A. No. All LCAHS properties are non-smoking and non-vaping.

 25. Q. Is there parking for my truck and trailer?

 A. No. Commercial, recreational or oversized vehicles will not be permitted.
 Vehicles must meet certain conditions, including being licensed and in running order.
-It may be necessary to register your vehicle to obtain a parking space.
+It will be necessary to register your vehicle to obtain a parking space.